leonardlab/COVID_Dx_GAMES/README.md

 -- Update solveForOpt() in Run_COVID_Dx.py: remove p8 and p9 from function arguments and list of p values (line 347), and update result_row and result_row_labels to grab correct indices: [:22] for both
 - To run the code with other experimental data sets, change conditions_dictionary["data"] in Settings_COVID_Dx.py to appropriate data set

-## Updating the code to run with low solver error tolerances
+## Updating the code to run with high solver error tolerances
 As we note in the manuscript, the default error tolerances for the ODE solver resulted in negative concentration values for some model states in some simulations.
-The code is currently set up to run with the default error tolerances.
-To update the code to run with the low error tolerances:
+The code is currently set up to run with the low error tolerances.
+To update the code to run with the default error tolerances:
-- Add the arguments atol = self.abs_tol and rtol = self.rel_tol to the solver function call in gen_mechanism.py (currently set to line 127)
+- Remove the arguments atol = self.abs_tol and rtol = self.rel_tol in the solver function call in gen_mechanism.py (currently set in line 127)